How Often Should A Ladder Be Inspected

 How Often Should a Ladder Be Inspected

 Now, let’s get to the heart of the matter.
-The answer isn’t a one‑size‑fits‑all rule; it depends on usage, environment, and the type of ladder you’re dealing with.
-That said, there are clear guidelines that most safety organizations agree on.
+In practice, the answer isn’t a one‑size‑fits‑all rule; it depends on usage, environment, and the type of ladder you’re dealing with.
+Still, there are clear guidelines that most safety organizations agree on.

 Daily or Before Each Use